Skip to Calculator

 Hidden damage is common.
 NAAA (National Auto Auction Association) guidelines define condition grades, but Copart uses its own system.
 Cross-referencing the VIN with an insurance history report through services like AutoCheck or Carfax can reveal prior claims that Copart's report doesn't show.

-These aren't reasons to avoid virtual bidding — they're reasons to price risk into every bid.
+These aren't reasons to avoid virtual bidding, they're reasons to price risk into every bid.
 Avoid the common trap of bidding up to market value on a car you've never physically inspected.
-See the full list of [costly errors buyers make at Copart auctions](/blog/copart-mistakes-buyers-make) before you bid.
+See the full list of costly errors buyers make at Copart auctions before you bid.

 Virtual vs. In-Person: Which Is Better?